What a skill is

 9. 09 Treatment plan DBT

-10. 10 Treatment plan minimal 3-month
+10. 10 Treatment plan simple 3-month

-11. 11 Referral letter detailed
+11. 11 Referral letter to a colleague or specialist

-12. 12 Leave-of-absence letter detailed
+12. 12 Leave-of-absence letter for clients on a clinical break

-13. 13 Discharge summary detailed
+13. 13 Discharge summary end-of-care documentation

-If your practice has customized a skill, your version is what your clinicians see.
+Your version is what your clinicians see.
 Other practices keep their own.
-No overlap between practices.
+No overlap.
+No surprise about which version was in effect when.

 See a real skill

-Walk through one of the skills, on your terms.
+Walk through a skill, on your modality.